Roman-Supernova-PIT/phrosty/_sources/usage.rst.txt

   SNPIT_CONFIG=phrosty/tests/phrosty_test_config.yaml python phrosty/pipeline.py --help | less

 You should see all the options you can pass to phrosty.
 There are a lot, because there are (verbose) options for everything that's in the config file.
+The options you need to think about most are at the top.
 Press ``q`` to get out of ``less``.

 Try running::

   SNPIT_CONFIG=phrosty/tests/phrosty_test_config.yaml python phrosty/pipeline.py \
+    --oc ou2024 \
     --oid 20172782 \
-    --ra 7.551093401915147 \
-    --dec -44.80718106491529 \
     -b Y106 \
+    --ic ou2024 \
     -t phrosty/tests/20172782_instances_templates_1.csv \
     -s phrosty/tests/20172782_instances_science_2.csv \
     -p 3 -w 3 \